 Best for | Newer-construction buyers wanting efficient day-to-day logistics | Largest median sq. ft., lowest $/sq. ft. in 94949 | Premium $/sq. ft. with club amenities |

-The median closed price for a single-family home in Pointe Marin (Novato 94949) was $1,700,000 in Q2 2026 (April–June), per BAREIS MLS.
-That is essentially flat year over year, while price per square foot rose about 6.7%.
+The median closed price for a single-family home in Pointe Marin (Novato 94949) was $1,700,000 for the 90 days ending July 31, 2026, per BAREIS MLS — up 4.8% year over year, with price per square foot up about 6.4%.

 Pointe Marin is a master-planned enclave of approximately 340–342 single-family homes in South Novato (94949), built between 2002 and 2005.